SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   The Form Builder opens.
 Now, you will update your Rejection Notification to reflect rejection.

-7. Change the **Headline** to: Billing Block Removal Rejected.
+7. Change the **Headline** to: Billing Block Removal Rejected

 8. Drag and drop a **Paragraph** field after the Headline field and enter as **New Paragraph:** The request to remove the billing block on the sales order has been rejected.
-You can find the reason of rejection and the details of your the sales order below:
+You can find the reason of rejection and the details of your sales order below:

 9. Drag ad drop a **Text Area** field after the Paragraph and enter as **New Text Area:** Reason for Rejection.